Tax Collector's Office

 Online Tax Inquiry/Payment System

 Taxpayers can also view and print payment information for income tax or other purposes.
 If the tax office is requested to print this information, there will be a fee of $1.00 per page.
-REMINDER- Questions about valuation and assessments (not sewer assessments) of real and personal property should be directed to the Tax Assessor office at 203-452-5016
+REMINDER - Information on how taxes are assessed, how tax rates are set, and how to appeal taxes should be directed to the Office of the Tax Assessor at 203-452-5016.

 Fire Tax Information